resistaiart/forge-service/README.md

 # The Forge Project 🔨🔥

-> **Stop guessing your AI art settings.
-Generate optimized, production-ready prompt packages for Stable Diffusion and ComfyUI.**
+> **Generate optimised, production-ready prompt packages for Stable Diffusion and ComfyUI**

-The Forge analyzes your goal and crafts a perfect set of instructions—prompts, model settings, negative prompts, and resources—to get the best possible output from your AI image and video generation workflows.
+The Forge analyses your goal and crafts a perfect set of instructions—prompts, model settings, negative prompts, and resources—to get the best possible output from your AI image and video generation workflows.

 ---